 Student Loan Interest Rates

 The interest rates on student loans vary from loan to loan.
-Some loans have interest rates that can change, while others are fixed.
+While some loans have interest rates that can fluctuate over time, other loans’ rates remain constant.
 These terms are set when the borrower signs the loan contract.
-The good news for borrowers is that there are many ways to get interest rates lowered.
+Fortunately, there are a few strategies for reducing student loan interest rates.

 Generally speaking, when the interest rate of a loan suddenly goes up, it is because it is a variable-rate loan.
-These loans are tied to an index rate such as the LIBOR, which banks use to determine the interest rate when lending to other banks.
-Variable-rate loans usually change quarterly (four times per year), but the rate may move monthly or yearly depending upon the original student loan contract.
-Most lenders do not have an obligation to tell borrowers if their rate has gone up.
-An increase in interest rate may also mean higher monthly payments.
+These loans are tied to an index, such as LIBOR, which banks use to determine the interest rate when lending to other banks.
+Variable-rate loans typically change quarterly (four times per year), but the rate may move monthly or yearly depending upon the original student loan contract.
+When the interest rate increases, this may lead to higher monthly payments.
+However, most lenders do not have an obligation to tell borrowers if their rate has gone up.

-Lenders are rarely willing to negotiate a lower interest rate, but there are at least 14 other ways to get a lower interest rate.
+Lenders are rarely willing to negotiate a lower interest rate, but there are other ways to get a lower interest rate.
 Not everyone can turn their good credit score into a lower rate by refinancing, but programs also exist for borrowers struggling to repay their debt.

 Preventing Student Loan Interest Accrual and Interest Compounding